Thorne, South Yorkshire: Geography

 Thorne lies east of the River Don, on the Stainforth and Keadby Canal, and is located at approximately 53°36′30″N 0°57′30″W, at an elevation of around 16 ft above sea level, on the Yorkshire side of the border with Lincolnshire.
 The civil parish of Thorne and Moorends includes the village of Moorends to the north, and the Thorne Waste (also known as Thorne Moors) section of the Thorne Moors collective of moorland to the north-east.
 A small part of the edge of Thorne Waste, named "the Yorkshire Triangle", currently falls under North Lincolnshire, by technicality splitting this suburb of the civil parish between South Yorkshire and Lincolnshire.

 Culture and community

 Thorne Memorial Park is the location for the Thorne Memorial Park Miniature Railway and the annual Thorne Festival.
 During the summer months, free brass band concerts are held at the park's bandstand.

 Thorne Community Wood is a community woodland created from agricultural land by Thorne-Moorends Town Council, and The Peatlands Way, a circuitous walk around the wildlife areas of Thorne and Hatfield Moors, passes to the north of the town.

 Thorne's Farmers' Market is a monthly event.
-The area now has its own Community Radio station, TMCR 95.3.

 For many decades in the twentieth century Thorne Colliery was a central focus of employment within the town, although its history was very troubled.

 In recent years, employment opportunities have been increasing, most notably since the opening of Nimbus Park on the outskirts of the town, where The Range have operated a major distribution centre since 2012.